Music has been an integral part of the Mount Allison experience for nearly 140 years.

 Applying to the Bachelor of Music

-Applying to the Bachelor of Music includes a separate Music application form, an audition, and an entrance assessment.
-This must be submitted once you've applied for general admission to the University.
+Once you've applied for general admission to the University, you must apply to the Bachelor of Music in a separate Music application form, an audition, and an entrance assessment.
 The deadline for music applications is FEB.
 10.

 Find out more about applying to the Bachelor of Music.